New Times / Job Openings

 New Times Media Group is a family-owned business that has been part of the community since 1986.
 Our mission is to publish great newspapers, which are successful and enduring, create a quality work environment that encourages employees to grow and to have a positive impact on our communities and make it a better place to live.

 New Times is looking for an individual who cares about building relationships and partnering with local businesses.
 If you have the heart, we have the tools to train you to be a successful Ad Consultant.
 You must be self-motivated, ambitious and an independent person who wants to be part of a great team.
 Successful reps will have a sincere desire to help our clients assess their needs and work together to create marketing campaigns that increase their business.

-TO APPLY: If this sounds like you, please let us know by e-mailing your resume and cover to Jim Rizzi at email@example.com.
+TO APPLY: If this sounds like you, please let us know by e-mailing your résumé and cover to Bob Rucker at firstname.lastname@example.org.